Airoli

-Airoli (Marathi pronunciation: [əiɾoliː]) is a residential and commercial area of Navi Mumbai in the Indian state of Maharashtra.
-The name Airoli Node is derived from Airoli-Diva Gaon the largest village prominent in the node node.
+Airoli (Marathi pronunciation: [əiɾoliː]) or Airoli Naka is a residential and commercial area of Navi Mumbai in the Indian state of Maharashtra.
+The name Airoli Naka is derived from Airoli-Diva Gaon the largest village prominent in the node node.

 It is a part of the Mumbai Metropolitan Region and is administered by Navi Mumbai Municipal Corporation.
 It is connected to Mulund via Mulund Airoli bridge, to Thane by Kalwa bridge.
-Also, Thane Belapur Highway Provides well connectivity to Thane & Rest of the Navi Mumbai.
-Airoli is also a part of extended Palm-Beach Road starting from Ghansoli & ending at Airoli near Dmart.
+Also, Thane Belapur Highway Provides well connectivity to Thane and rest of the Navi Mumbai.
+Airoli is also a part of extended Palm-Beach Road starting from Ghansoli and ending at Airoli near Dmart.
 Airoli also gaining a lot of tourist attraction due to Flamingo Boat Rides.